See all > Mental health

 If you’re the anxious type, you know that anxiety can transform a small hill into what seems like a mountain.
-Stress at work, stress from school, emotional trauma and financial stress are all difficult situations that can cause your anxiety to spike.
-But what is anxiety?
-Can it be managed?
+Stress at work, stress from school, emotional trauma, and financial worries are all difficult situations that can cause your anxiety to spike.

 Anxiety is the human body’s built-in warning system.
 When you find yourself in an unsafe situation, your body tries to protect you from danger by flooding your system with adrenaline, hormones, and chemicals.
 This increases your breathing rate and pulse, making you more alert and allowing your body to respond quickly to an intense, unexpected situation.

 This fight-or-flight stress response helped our ancestors react faster to life-threatening dangers, like extreme weather or threatening predators.
 Today, anxiety continues to play a protective role.
 For example, one study of anxiety in teens found that teenagers with high anxiety levels had fewer accidents in early adulthood than those with lower anxiety levels.
 One factor behind these results is that people with higher anxiety levels were more likely to avoid high-risk activities.